ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/unit-tests.md

 In this lab, you will learn how to:

 - Setup support for CI, code coverage, and snapshots
-- Create and use mock objects
+- Run the existing suite of unit tests
-- Structure Unit Tests
+- Structure unit tests
+- Write tests for the Home Page

 ## Setup CI, Coverage, and Snapshot Support